-Situated on the beachfront this 62-bedroom art deco hotel was once a very fashionable place to stay on the Isle of Wight.
-It opened in 1938 and is full of historic features such as the beautiful mahogany panelling in the dining room.
-This reportedly came from the ocean liner the Aquitania.
-The hotel saw its last visitors in 2012 and has since been the victim of arson attacks.
+Situated on the beachfront, this 97-bedroom hotel was once a very fashionable place to stay on the Isle of Wight.
+Notable visitors included author Lewis Carroll and naturalist Charles Darwin.
+It opened in 1899 and is full of historic features such as the beautiful panelling in the dining room.
+It’s easy to understand why it was such an attraction, with a heated swimming pool and landscaped gardens.
+The hotel saw its last visitors in 2017 and has since been the victim of arson attacks and squatters.

 Sandown enjoyed great popularity through the 1950s and into the 60s.
 However, by the late 1960s tourist numbers had decreased with the rise of cheap package holidays.
-Like many other hotels in the area, The Grand Hotel closed its doors in 2012.
-Its current owners claimed that it is no longer fit for purpose.
-One reason is due to a lack of parking for tourists.
+Like many other hotels in the area, The Ocean Hotel closed its doors in 2017.

 The site has been abandoned and left unsecured for many years which has meant that the furniture that had been left behind is gone.
-Also, the site has been taken over by pigeons which scared us on a number of occasions!
-It seems that some repair work has been done to the hotel.
-The bannisters had been covered in bubble wrap and some builders’ tools left behind.
+The site has also been taken over by pigeons which scared us on a number of occasions!
+It seems that some repair work has been carried out- the bannisters had been covered in bubble wrap and some builders’ tools left behind.

-As we went upstairs we immediately noticed that the roof had completely collapsed due to fire damage.
+As we went upstairs we immediately noticed that parts of the roof had collapsed due to fire damage.
 Some walls were crumbling and there was debris everywhere.
-Unfortunately we couldn’t explore all of the main building due to safety but we were able to enter a few rooms.
+Unfortunately we couldn’t explore all of the main building due to safety concerns but we were able to enter a few rooms.

 After the Ocean Hotel closed its doors to its last guests it was sold to a development firm Carlauren.
 They had plans to turn it into a luxury care facility but it remained empty.
 The site slowly decayed and historic features were left to rot.
 Carlauren group fell into liquidation at the end of 2019.